navigate-the-artificial-intelligence-act-steps-for-hedge-fund-managers

 Identify Risk Categories and Compliance Requirements

-To effectively navigate the AI Act, hedge fund managers must first identify the threat categories relevant to their AI systems.
+To effectively navigate the AI Act, managers must first identify the threat categories relevant to their AI systems.
 A structured approach can facilitate this process:

-1. Conduct a Risk Evaluation: Begin by assessing your AI applications to determine their danger levels.
-Key considerations include the potential impact on users, the sensitivity of the data involved, and the likelihood of harm arising from the system’s operation.
+1. Assess Applications: Begin by assessing your AI applications to determine their danger levels.
+Key considerations include the technology used, the sensitivity of the data involved, and the likelihood of harm arising from the system’s operation.
 As Dario Amodei cautions, the possibility of catastrophic AI failure could be as high as twenty-five percent, underscoring the importance of a comprehensive evaluation.

 2. Categorize AI Systems: Based on your assessment, classify your AI systems into one of the following four risk categories: